jjmschofield/arch-patterns/README.md

 ## What is this?
 This repository contains a series of fun architecture pattern implementations.

-The patterns are implemented in NodeJS using Typescript for no real reason.
+The patterns are implemented in nodejs (typescript) for no real reason.

 It's intended to be education, both for the author and for anyone who stumbles across it.